-We plan to seek regulatory approval of our product candidates outside of the United States, and submitted a MAA for omburtamab to the EMA in April 2021 for the treatment of pediatric patients with CNS/LM from NB.
+We have obtained and plan to continue to seek regulatory approval of our product candidates outside of the United States, and submitted a MAA for omburtamab to the EMA in April 2021 for the treatment of pediatric patients with CNS/LM from NB.
 We also have existing commercialization collaborations in certain territories outside the United States such as with SciClone, Takeda Israel, Swixx Biopharma AG and Adium.
+Takeda Israel obtained regulatory approval for DANYELZA in Israel in August 2022.
 Accordingly, we and our existing and potential collaborators in jurisdictions outside the US, are subject to additional risks related to operating in foreign countries, including:

-- differing regulatory requirements in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls, and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration, and labor laws for employees living or traveling abroad; - foreign taxes, including local transfer pricing regulations and withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the FCPA, or OFAC, Anti-Money Laundering Program as required by the Bank Secrecy Act and its implementing regulations, or comparable foreign laws; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and - business interruptions resulting from geo-political actions, including war and terrorism.
+- differing regulatory requirements in foreign countries; - unexpected changes in tariffs, trade barriers, price and exchange controls, and other regulatory requirements; - economic weakness, including inflation, or political instability in particular foreign economies and markets; - compliance with tax, employment, immigration, and labor laws for employees living or traveling abroad; - foreign taxes, including local transfer pricing regulations and withholding of payroll taxes; - foreign currency fluctuations, which could result in increased operating expenses and reduced revenue, and other obligations incident to doing business in another country; - difficulties staffing and managing foreign operations; - workforce uncertainty in countries where labor unrest is more common than in the United States; - potential liability under the FCPA, or OFAC, Anti-Money Laundering Program as required by the Bank Secrecy Act and its implementing regulations, or comparable foreign laws; - challenges enforcing our contractual and intellectual property rights, especially in those foreign countries that do not respect and protect intellectual property rights to the same extent as the United States; - production shortages resulting from any events affecting raw material supply or manufacturing capabilities abroad; and business interruptions resulting from geo-political actions, including war and terrorism.